Search for value within a comma separated values in MySQL

 IN

-# Example 1 – Using both of them to find value in the field which contains the comma-separated numbers.
+# Example 1 – Using both of them to find value in the field that contains the comma-separated numbers.

 Using FIND_IN_SET function in WHERE clause